NethServer/docs/administrator-manual/en/firewall.rst

 * Percentage of lost packets
 * Number of consecutive lost packets
 * Interval in seconds between sent packets

+The :guilabel:`Firewall rules` page allows to route network packets to a   given   WAN   provider,   if    some   criteria   are   met.
+See :ref:`firewall-rules-section`.

 Example
 -------